BodaliciousCelestius/crm-api/README.md

 **Rationale:**

 * MongoDB fits naturally with JSON and evolving schemas.
+Unique or relevant fields are indexed for better performance optimization.
 * Layered design isolates business logic and promotes clean testing.
 * Make use of low code technique when possible (annotations from OpenAPI, Lombok, Spring Data, ...)
-* Testing is an obvious good practices that must be followed
+* Testing is an obvious good practices that must be followed.
+As such everything is tested.
-*

 ---

 ## Prerequisites